Research

 Stoy Lab Research Overview

-Our lab aims to advnace understanding of the evolutionary genetics and coevolutionary dynamics underlying mutualism stability.
+Our lab aims to advance understanding of the evolutionary genetics and coevolutionary dynamics underlying mutualism stability.
 We use natural systems, including interactions between Coreid insects and bacterial Caballeronia symbionts.
 We also leverage experimental evolution and synthetic biology using Saccharomyces ceresivisae.
 Using this multi-faceted approach, we use an evolutionary genetics framework to address oustanding questions in the field of mutualism, such as....

 Are horizontally transmitted symbiotic mutualisms characterized by network structure?